 - Alternative testing procedures

 - Extended time (requests must be made at least 7 days prior to the exam)

 - Separate location

 Guidance on the process and forms necessary to request non-academic accommodations (Housing and Dining, Parking and Transportation) can be found on the non-academic accommodations website

 Accessibility is an important issue to us.
 Buildings must be accessible to persons with physical disabilities.
 Websites and course materials must be accessible to trainees with hearing or visual impairments.
 If you encounter a situation where we can provide help or suggest improvements, please email SMD GEPA Access Specialist .

 Supporting documentation regarding the existence and the nature of a trainee’s accommodation needs is generally considered private.
 Accordingly, without written consent from the trainee and except as stipulated below, information contained in the access services file is kept confidential to the maximum extent possible.
 Related information will also be kept separate from the trainee’s academic record.
 Access to a trainee’s access services file is limited to the access specialist, the University disability resource coordinator, and other University officials who require access to the information to perform their professional responsibilities, or who need access to protect the health or safety of the trainee or others.

 Resolving a Dispute about Academic Accommodations

 The University provides both informal and formal processes to appeal accommodation decisions.
-Trainees are encouraged to first pursue an informal resolution with their access coordinator.
+Trainees are encouraged to first pursue an informal resolution with their access specialist.
 However, the informal process need not be pursued prior to filing a formal grievance.
 Information pertaining to the Request for Review grievance procedure is found at the University of Rochester policy page.